Sz-Tim/isRev/ms/msDraft.md

 Consequently, violations of the second criterion were allowed when the majority of the unsampled region was at high elevations where declining richness had been demonstrated.

 A total of 68 candidate datasets were identified (Appendix).
-A number of publications used data from the literature or sampled geographically disparate sites, leaving 47 unique datasets that detailed ant distributions or richness within a single region or along a gradient.
+A number of publications used non-independent datasets or sampled geographically disparate sites, leaving 47 independent datasets that detailed ant distributions or richness within a single region or along a gradient.
 There were 20 that met all five *a priori* sampling criteria, with 16 of those providing species-level elevational range data.
 Thus, the majority of published studies describing ant richness across elevations did not employ sampling regimes sufficient to confidently capture the underlying richness pattern.
 Nevertheless, the robust datasets included local and regional scales, tropical and temperate zones, mainland and island gradients, and wet and arid climates (Appendix).

-I classified the ant elevational richness into five categories using definitions from the literature [@McCain2009; @McCain2010].
+Using definitions from the literature [@McCain2009; @McCain2010], I classified the ant elevational richness pattern along each gradient into one of six categories:
-In decreasing patterns, diversity is highest at the lowest elevation, declining steadily with increasing elevation.
-In low plateau patterns, diversity is consistently high across at least the lowest 300m before declining.
-Mid-peaks show highest diversity >300m from the mountain base and with at least 25% greater diversity than at the base.
-Low plateaus with mid-peaks likewise have highest diversity at least 300m from the base, but with high diversity across the lowest 300m.
-In increasing patterns, diversity increases with elevation.
-No pattern was recorded when the richness showed no consistent pattern across elevations.
+(1) decreasing, where richness is highest at the mountain base, declining steadily with increasing elevation; (2) low plateau, where richness is consistently high across at least the lowest 300m before declining; (3) mid-peaks, where richness peaks >300m from the mountain base and with >25% greater richness than at the base; (4) low plateaus with mid-peaks, where richness peaks at least 300m from the base, but is also high across the lowest 300m; (5) increasing, where richness increases with elevation; (6) no pattern, where richness did not show a consistent pattern across elevations.

 # Elevational range size
-Temperatures vary across seasons more dramatically in temperate locations than in tropical locations.
+Seasonal temperature variation is more dramatic in temperate locations than in tropical locations.
 Consequently, tropical organisms experience a narrower range of temperatures annually and are expected to have narrower thermal tolerances [@Janzen1967].
 On mountains, this results in smaller elevational ranges in tropical species [@Janzen1967; @Ghalambor2006; @McCain2009b].
 Latitudinal trends in thermal tolerances and elevational range sizes have been detected in both vertebrate and invertebrate taxa [@McCain2009b; @Sunday2011; @ShelTewk2014; @Sheldon2015].